B271042-2024/2025-Alignate/README.txt

-### IMPORTANT!:
+### IMPORTANT!
-If you move this folder, please remove and re-install python packages if software failed to work.
+If you move this folder, please remove and re-install python packages (1) if software failed to work.